open-education-hub/ccas/CCAS_pandoc.md

     points(3,5, cex = 0.5)      ## a point at (3,5)
 :::

-If you have 2 sets of coordinates on a plane you can calculate the distance between the 2 points and graph the line connecting the points
+If you have two sets of coordinates on a plane you can calculate the distance between the two points and graph the line connecting the points

 ::: xmpl
+What is the distance between the two points $(3,9)$ and $(5,1)$?
 What is the distance between the 2 points (3,9) and (5,1)?

 We will use the Pythagorean theorem: